hspekt/hms.github.io/_pages/about.md

 {% include base_path %}

 Hello, I'm Harrison Specht!
 I am a scientist using my training in chemistry, mass spectrometry and data science to satisfy my curiosity about biology.
-Currently, I am  a post-doctoral researcher in the [Slavov Laboratory](https://slavovlab.net) at Northeastern University where I am working on single cell proteomics methods both experimental and computational.
+Currently, I am a co-founder at Parallel Squared Technology Institute [(PTI)](https://parallelsq.org/team).
+Previously, I was a post-doctoral researcher in the [Slavov Laboratory](https://slavovlab.net) at Northeastern University where I created single cell proteomics methods both experimental and computational.

 ## My research
 I develop [methods](https://scope2.slavovlab.net) for measuring the abundance of proteins in single cells.
 Why is this cool?
 Proteins perform computation!
 I observe coordinated changes in protein abundances in many single cells to understand their decision making processes in healthy and diseased states.